jlab-eng/jlab-eng/README.md

 M.S. student in Management Science and Engineering at Beihang University, with a background in Mechanical Engineering and research experience in operations research, optimization, and electric transportation systems.

 My research interests focus on **computational decision-making models for transportation and logistics systems**.
-I am particularly interested in optimization, scheduling, smart mobility, logistics and supply chain systems, as well as in exploring how **machine learning and AI can be integrated with optimization methods** to support better operational and strategic decision-making.
+I am particularly interested in optimization, scheduling, smart mobility, logistics and supply chain systems, as well as in exploring the intersection of **machine learning and operations research methods** to support better decision-making.

 ## 🔬 Current Research

 ### Battery-Electric Bus Charging Optimization

 I am currently developing a MILP framework for **Battery-Electric Bus Fleet Charging and Scheduling Optimization**.
 This research focuses on coordinating fleet charging while considering realistic operational and infrastructure constraints.
-Future research may explore **large-scale optimization for mixed-technology fleets**.
+Future research directions include exploring **data-driven optimization and heuristic methods for mixed-technology fleets**.

 The model is implemented in **Python** and solved using **Gurobi Optimizer**.